 square foot second ballroom as part of the expansion.

-The City and hotels worked with Visit Sacramento to create a tourism improvement district (“TID”) assessed at 1% of gross short-term room rental revenue.
+The City and hotels worked with Visit Sacramento to create a tourism infrastructure district (“TID”) assessed at 1% of gross short-term room rental revenue.
 This TID will raise over $3,100,000 per year.

 given time will also be made possible by the ballroom.